seqscope/cartloader/docs/vignettes/intro.md

 # Vignettes

-Explore a series of tutorials that help you learn `CartLoader` — from quick, getting‑started examples to processing full‑scale spatial transcriptomics (ST) datasets.
+Explore a series of tutorials that help you learn `CartLoader` — from quick, getting‑started examples to processing full‑scale ST datasets.

-For step‑by‑step details of each module, see the [Reference](../reference/sge_convert.md) pages.
+To view details of a specific module, see [Reference](../reference/intro.md) section.

 ## Quick Start